tligorio/sample_pages_csci127/gradescope_help.md

 # Gradescope Help

 Gradescope will allow multiple submissions until the project deadline.
-You are welcome to resubmit before the deadline if you do not get full credit, but you cannot rely on Gradescope to debug your code.
-Your code must run free of errors on the Linux lab machines at Hunter before you submit to Gradescope.
+You are welcome to resubmit before the deadline if you do not get full credit, but **you cannot rely on Gradescope to debug your code.
+Your code must run free of errors on the Linux lab machines at Hunter before you submit to Gradescope.**

 **You are responsible for ensuring your submission goes through before the deadline.** I strongly encourage you to submit early to allow yourself the time to resolve issues.
 The UTAs  are available in the labs to help and you may ask questions on the blackboard forum, but you cannot expect to get help minutes before the project deadline.

-Gradescope doesn't always provide useful compilation messages when it fails to execute.
+Gradescope doesn't provide useful compilation messages when it fails to execute.
 Here are some things you should check:

 ## Autograder Failures/Error Messages Upon Submission:
 > The autograder failed to execute correctly.
 Contact your course staff for help in debugging this issue.
 Make sure to include a link to this page so that they can help you most effectively.